os-chip-design/caravel_leros_2025/README.md

     make user_project_wrapper LIBRELANE_USE_NIX=1

+Note that the `LIBRELANE_USE_NIX=1` can speedup the builds with Nix is installed.
+**However, it does not produce correct results on Mac currently.***
+The issue is in the KLayout DRC checks.
+The produced GDS are fine.

 Then install the CF tools and the design should be ready for **tapeout** (submit to CF) ;-)

     cf init